Women and Seaweed Farming

 Why women and seaweed?

-Stories about seaweed operations led by women crop up in our news feed quite often.
-As a female-run company ourselves, we were intrigued.
+We know that women have been harvesting seaweed for generations, but recently, stories about seaweed operations led by women have been cropping up in our news feed.
+And as a female-run company ourselves, we were intrigued.

 What can we learn about the socio-economic impacts of our favourite sea vegetable?
 Co-founder Xa Milne finds out.